 This is the law of the temple: All the surrounding area on top of the mountain will be most holy.
 Such is the law of the temple.
 Ezekiel 43:12

 One of the things the Israelites had been guilty of was not allowing enough space between the graves of the kings and the temple.
-They did not create “sacred space” (v.
-7-8).
-This was not just a physical placement of graves, but rather the attitude that they wanted to bury their kings close to the temple, close to God’s presence.
+They didn’t create “sacred space” (verses 7-8).
+This wasn’t just a physical placement of graves, but rather the attitude that they wanted to bury their kings close to the temple, close to God’s presence.
 Yet they gave no thought to God’s desires.

 It’s interesting that people wanted to be physically close to spiritual realities, even in death.
 However, this is completely unnecessary.
-God is more interested in our heart attitude, than our physical location—in life or in death.
+God is more interested in our heart attitude than our physical location—in life or death.

 In these verses from Ezekiel God is concerned about people’s lack of reverence.
 We can get too cosy with God and forget his awesomeness.
 On the one hand, God does want a close, personal relationship with his people, even calling us friends (John 15:14-15), yet he is also a holy God and therefore separate from us.

 The question of “sacred space” is something to consider.
 How do we incorporate “sacred space” into our lives?
-A place for rest, set apart to hear God’s desires and plans.
+A place for rest, set apart to hear from God.